Trusted WordPress tutorials, when you need them most.

 Do you want to learn how to properly add JavaScripts and CSS stylesheets in WordPress?

-In this article, we will show you how to properly add JavaScript and stylesheets in WordPress.
+In this article, we’ll show you how to properly add JavaScript and stylesheets in WordPress.
 This will be particularly useful for those who are just starting to learn WordPress theme and plugin development.

 Properly adding JavaScripts and styles in WordPress